VictorMos2005/Metageno-Guerrero/README.md

 ```
 #### 5) EXTERNAL margin of the set (title not stuck or clashing)
+This code creates the final combined figure by joining the grid of ordination plots with the custom legend table, giving them proportional widths, and adding a centered title “Rural and urban beta diversity.”
+It also applies a white background and uniform outer margins to keep the layout clean and balanced.

 ```{r}
 combined_plot <-
   wrap_elements(plots_grid_tagged) + wrap_elements(legend_table) +